 This project has almost 20 years of activity, being first developed in the late 1990’s.
-Since then there’s been an ever growing number of users and applications making use of Brainstorm, and it’s especially popular for EEG & MEG visualisation projects.
+Since then there’s been an ever-growing number of users and applications making use of Brainstorm, and it’s especially popular for EEG & MEG visualisation projects.

-One of the absolutely most popular computer vision libraries, OpenCV powers many facial recognition applications, and is used extensively for various projects that in one way or another includes visual recognition in some form.
+One of the absolutely most popular computer vision libraries, OpenCV powers many facial recognition applications and is used extensively for various projects that in one way or another includes visual recognition in some form.
 There’s already a number of mobile app developers that have published apps with facial recognition on the various app stores.

-From Stanford university comes protégé, an open source library with the philosophy of Ontology being incorporated into the design.
+From Stanford University comes protégé, an open source library with the philosophy of Ontology being incorporated into the design.
 Using the OWL 2 Web Ontology Language, protégé is suitable for both novices and experts alike, and the community is healthy and vibrant.

 One of the largest and most widely adopted frameworks for Python, scikit-learn is used in just about every type of application that has to do with artificial intelligence and machine learning.
 Together with numpy and matlib, this can be an extremely efficient and effective free and open-source solution.

 Apache is no slouch when it comes to ML.
-With a number of different projects and products under their umbrella, MLib is a part of Apache Spark, and is compliant with both Java, Scala, Python and Rust.
-For projects already running on an Apache Spark API, this is an extremely easy to implement set of functionality.
+With a number of different projects and products under their umbrella, MLib is a part of Apache Spark and is compliant with both Java, Scala, Python and Rust.
+For projects already running on an Apache Spark API, this is extremely easy to implement set of functionality.

 SystemML only recently made it into a standalone system, but since then things have taken off for the Apache owned previously incubated project.
 This new success must in part be attributed to the new possibility of running SystemML on a single node, or scale it up to large clusters with just a few simple settings changes.